adamk22/base-camp/README.md

 -   `yarn` **or** `npm install`
 -   `composer install`
 -   define your custom webpack config to `build/config.js` file
--   create a .env file based on the .env.example
+-   create a .env file based on the .env.example (or just rename it to .env)
 -   `yarn watch` **or** `npm run watch`
 -   Happy developing :)